-Section 7 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal n the rest of this section, instead of repeating "covered outpatient "Part D drug" every time.
-We also use the term "drug list" instead of "List of ormulary." • r if a drug is covered or if you meet the rules, you can ask us.
-Some drugs et approval from us before we will cover it. ells you that your prescription cannot be filled as written, the pharmacy will notice explaining how to contact us to ask for a coverage decision.
-Part D coverage deci sions and appeals Legal Term An initial coverage decision about your Part D drugs is called a
+Section 7 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal generally say "drug" in the rest of this section, instead of repeating "covered outpatient prescription drug" or "Part D drug" every time.
+We also use the term "drug list" instead of "List" ∩f Covered Drugs" or "Formulary." וכ □ If you do not know if a drug is covered or if you meet the rules, you can ask us.
+Some drugs require that you get approval from us before we will cover it. □ If your pharmacy tells you that your prescription cannot be filled as written, the pharmacy wi give you a written notice explaining how to contact us to ask for a coverage decision.
+II